tdube2014/USGS-ECO-Drought-Flow-Image-SOPs/Readme.md

 <br>
-We have attached a list of supplies as a starting point, most are theequipment we use.
-Actulal items will vaty depending on the camera you choose.
-The catagories will likely stay the same.
-As long as you haver a clear view of the river the images should be useful.
+We have attached a list of supplies as a starting point, most items the equipment we use.
+Actulal items will vaty depending on the camera/location you choose and the budget you are working with.
+The catagories of equipment will likely stay the same.
+As long as you haver a clear view of the river, the images should be useful.
 <br>
 <br>